-Students are not permitted to keep prescription or OTC medications on their person or in their lockers on campus (all drugs, including cough drops, are kept locked in the front office.
+Students are not permitted to keep prescription or OTC medications on their person or in their lockers on campus (all drugs, including cough drops, are kept locked in the front office).
 School administration must be notified immediately of students suspected of breaching these regulations.
 Violation of these policies places the student and others at great risk of personal harm, and as such, will result in disciplinary action.
+More information can be found in the Academies Standard School Policies Guide, linked here.